| Name | Title | Contact Details |

 Assistant Vice Chancellor for Human Resources | Profile |

-Appalachian College of Pharmacy is a Oakwood, VA-based company in the Education sector.
+United University Professions is a Latham, NY-based company in the Education sector.